Judgment for Cursing Father or Mother

 Dishonoring parental authority is a serious offense against God’s covenant order.

-9 “ ‘For everyone who curses his father or his mother shall surely be put to death.
-He has cursed his father or his mother.
-His blood shall be upon himself.
+9 If anyone curses his father or mother, he must be put to death.
+He has cursed his father or mother; his blood shall be upon him.

 Dishonoring parental authority is a serious offense against God’s covenant order.